21 Benefits of olive oil for health

 Fats are of two types.

-I) Saturated fats or fatty acid
+I) Saturated fats or fatty acids

-II) Unsaturated fats or fatty acid
+II) Unsaturated fats or fatty acids

 I) Saturated Fatty Acid